st15/RSS-Feed-Reader-University-Coursework/README.md

 University coursework: RSS Feed Reader web application.

-I have deployed the app on [OpenShift](http://www.openshift.com) at http://hello-st26.rhcloud.com
+I have deployed the app on [OpenShift](http://www.openshift.com) at http://hello-st26.rhcloud.com using DIY cartridge with JDK 8 installed.

-It's built using:
+The app is built using:
 Java,
 Spring Boot (MVC, Security, Data JPA),
 Thymeleaf,